Khmer Empire: Establishment of Yasodharapura

-At the beginning of the 10th century, the kingdom split.
-Jayavarman IV established a new capital at Koh Ker, some 100 km northeast of Angkor, called Lingapura.
-Only with Rajendravarman II (reigned 944–968) was the royal palace returned to Yasodharapura.
-He took up again the extensive building schemes of the earlier kings and established a series of temples in the Angkor area, not the least being the East Mebon, a temple located on an artificial island in the center of the East Baray, and several Buddhist temples, such as Pre Rup, and monasteries.
-In 950, the first war took place between Kambuja and the kingdom of Champa to the east (in the modern central Vietnam).
+At the beginning of the 10th century, the empire fractured.
+Jayavarman IV moved the capital to Lingapura (now known as Koh Ker), some 100 km northeast of Angkor.
+Only when Rajendravarman II ascended to the throne (reigned 944–968) was the royal palace returned to Yasodharapura.
+He once again took up the extensive building schemes of the earlier kings and established a series of Hindu temples in the Angkor area, such as Pre Rup and the East Mebon, a temple located on an artificial island in the center of the East Baray.
+Several Buddhist temples and monasteries were also built.
+In 950, the first war took place between Kambuja and the kingdom of Champa to the east (in what is now central Vietnam).

-The son of Rajendravarman II, Jayavarman V, reigned from 968 to 1001.
-After he had established himself as the new king over the other princes, his rule was a largely peaceful period, marked by prosperity and a cultural flowering.
+The son of Rajendravarman II, Jayavarman V, reigned from 968 to 1001, after establishing himself as the new king over the other princes.
+His rule was a largely peaceful period, marked by prosperity and a cultural flowering.
 He established a new capital slightly west of his father's and named it Jayendranagari; its state temple, Ta Keo, was to the south.
 At the court of Jayavarman V lived philosophers, scholars, and artists.
-New temples were also established: the most important of these are Banteay Srei, considered one of the most beautiful and artistic of Angkor, and Ta Keo, the first temple of Angkor built completely of sandstone.
+New temples were also established; the most important of these were Banteay Srei, considered one of the most beautiful and artistic of Angkor, and Ta Keo, the first temple of Angkor built completely of sandstone.